Everyone. Everyday. Everlasting.

 Pupil Premium children’s emotional wellbeing and self-esteem is supported in school – a safe and caring environment. | Pupil Premium children have access to a range of supportive and caring interventions and adults in school, which enable them to have high aspirations and confidence in themselves.
 Parental and pupil feedback is increasingly positive. |

-Pupil Premium children are given opportunities to experience new activities and learn new skills. | Everton Primary School uses funding to ensure that all Pupil Premium children can go on residentials, school educational visits, have access to after-school clubs and music lessons etc. A focus on cultural capital encourages participation, life experiences and ultimately understanding. |
+Pupil Premium children are given opportunities to experience new activities and learn new skills. | Pupil Premium children go on residential visits, school educational visits and have access to after-school clubs etc. PP children have had access to cultural capital experiences, life experiences and ultimately understanding of society and the wider world. |

-Parents and carers of Pupil Premium children are supported in order to support them in work, education and training. | Everton Primary School uses funding to ensure that all Pupil Premium children can access wrap-around care as and when needed so families can use the time for work, education and/or training. |
+Parents and carers of Pupil Premium children are supported in order to support them in work, education, training and support attendance. | Pupil Premium children have accessed wrap-around care as and when needed so that families can use the time for work, education and/or training as well as to support our PP children’s overall attendance. |

 This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.

-Budgeted cost: £ £7600
+Budgeted cost: £9860

 Activity | Evidence that supports this approach | Challenge number(s) addressed |

 | Clear and consistent monitoring of PP pupils is vital to ensure that progress is being made and that their academic needs are being met.
-Making school staff aware of PP pupil attainment and progress being a SIP priority emphasises its importance. | 1 |
+Making school staff aware of PP pupil attainment and progress being a SIP priority emphasises its importance.
+CPD used to formatively assess PP children and techniques to give them structure and make them feel safe. | 1 |

 | The impact of individual 1:1 and/or small group instruction and feedback.
 Evidence of progress and attainment through monitoring.
-The use of resources to embed and cement knowledge and understanding. | 1 |
+The use of resources to embed and cement knowledge and understanding.

 | 1 |